 User choice and control

-Users must be provided with adequate choice and control both before, during and after installation.
-Software which does not provide adequate choice and/or control is not allowed within the Microsoft Advertising network.
+Users must be provided with adequate choice and control before, during and after installation.
+Microsoft Advertising does not allow software which does not provide adequate choice and/or control.

 Choice ensures that users are fully informed about how software may affect their experience on their devices, and that none of the functions of a program or settings on the device are altered without the user’s clear and informed consent.